CyVerse-learning-materials/cyverse_mooc/step1.rst

 Creating a CyVerse account:

 - To create a CyVerse account, you will need a valid email address
-   - We recommend using an institutional address (ending with .edu, .org, or .gov)
+   - We recommend using an institutional address (e.g., ending with .edu, .org, or .gov)
 - Go to |CyVerse User Portal|
 - Click the “Sign Up” button and fill out information as prompted